Shrimp Salad Fresh Rolls

 2. Serve the fresh fall salad rolls as is, or cut the rolls in half before serving them with the dipping sauce.

-• Fresh Thai basil or basil leaves can be added to the herbs or used instead of either the mint or cilantro.
+• Use Thai basil or basil leaves in place of mint or cilantro.